As nice as it would be if we could simply ask our social media followers to like and share our posts, unfortunately, this very rarely happens.

 - You’re also encouraging people to visit your website.

-Taking the time to come up with a creative and engaging social media campaign will absolutely boost your brand visibility and user engagement and what better time to get started than in the New Year?
-This is a time when people are looking for a fresh start and to try new things, so putting in the work now can really help you get 2018 off to a successful start.
+Taking the time to come up with a creative and engaging social media campaign can boost your brand visibility and user engagement and what better time to get started than in the New Year?
+This is a time when people are looking for a fresh start and to try new things, so putting in the work now can really help you get 2020 off to a successful start.

 After completing her degree in Journalism, Monique began her career at a digital marketing agency.
 It was here she discovered a passion for online marketing with a particular focus on content creation for the web.
 Six years ago Monique set up her own copywriting business, Copyworks Group, which specialises in creating content for websites, blogs, newsletters and social media pages.Read full profile